 - The subject matter/issue closely relates to a current case.

-Submitters of selected cases will receive $300.
-If your case is selected, you will receive detailed instructions via e-mail on how to collect payment.
-For additional information visit the PSNet FAQ page.
+Submitters of selected cases will receive a $300 honorarium paid anonymously through PayPal.
+If your case is selected, you will receive detailed instructions via email on how to collect payment.

 To receive your honorarium, you will need an account with PayPal.
 Signing up is free, quick, and easy, and all necessary steps will be included in instructions that PayPal sends you via email.
 AHRQ WebM&M will pay any fees assessed for you to accept our payment, so the net payment to you will be $300.
 If you have an existing PayPal account with the same email address, please make sure you have, or upgrade to, an account.
 This is necessary because an account allows you to receive our payment.

 If you have an existing PayPal account with a different email address, note that the email from PayPal contains a link whereby you can add another email address.
 Click on that link, sign in to your account, and add the email address you used to submit the case to AHRQ WebM&M.

 Payments are processed anonymously.
 Our system processes awards confidentially; that is, we cannot in any way connect your name with the case you submitted.
 Once your payment is processed, we may be able to see the name associated with the PayPal account.
 Our payments are generated in a separate office and neither the editors nor the funder of AHRQ WebM&M have access to that information.